30-sec summary:

 Clarifying Resources Required to Reach the Goal

-The action plan helps make sure there aren’t unexpected roadblocks in reaching the goal, whether it’s human, financial, or technological resources.
+Action plans prevent unexpected roadblocks, whether it’s a lack human, financial, or technological resouces.
 It also fosters trust among stakeholders, since they can see a clear allocation of resources, making sure everything is on track.

 Formulating a Timeline for Task Completion